What is a property chain and will it impact my move?

 Therefore, it’s worth talking to your bank or a mortgage advisor and applying for a mortgage in principle.
 Not only does this document set your budget, but it demonstrates you have a bank who are potentially willing to lend to you.

 Can I protect myself from a chain collapsing?

 Unfortunately, chains do collapse, regardless of how proactive you are.
 There might be very little you could do to get it back on track.

 It’s worth investing in Home Buyer Protection Insurance as this will repay most of your costs including legal costs, mortgage arrangement fees and survey costs.

 If your chain does break down, ask your estate agent for advice.
 Maybe they have another suitable buyer on their books or can recommend a different approach.
 Don’t panic and trust the professionals.

-While you should try to agree on a target date for completion with your chain from t the outset, you must be flexible as completion dates often move.
+While you should try to agree on a target date for completion with everyone in your property chain from the outset, you must be flexible as completion dates often move.
 Don’t stick rigidly to a particular date but be willing to comprise as you don’t want the chain to collapse, leaving you back at square one.